Competition

 applies when a person authorized under this Law to remove anything from

-premises states in evidence that in the exercise of that power
+premises states in evidence that in the exercise of that power they removed a

-(7) It shall be presumed
+(7) It is presumed that the

-that the document or other material is the property of the specified person.
+document or other material is the property of the specified person.[88]

 (8) The presumption in paragraph (9)